WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 As a a victim won the day.

 God's love was such that it brought Him to Golgotha.
-It brought Him to dragging a heavy cross, often stumbling, often falling and needing support from an outsider to outside a city where with two criminals He was nailed to His cross, and left to hang there until He died.
+It brought Him to dragging a heavy beam, often stumbling, often falling and needing support from an outsider to outside a city where with two criminals He was nailed to His cross, and left to hang there until He died.
 What an ignominious death for the God of all creation, the Giver of all life and sustenance, to die bereft of any human dignity and kindness.
 Such was God's love - a love that absorbed the Cross - a cross which carried the sin of disobedience of man.

 Sweetest wood and sweetest iron,